 A true Perceptual Motor Program aims to be preventative rather than curative by diagnosing these problems and working in a variety of ways to overcome them so that the child experiences success in the learning process.
 It also develops good social skills and self esteem.
 A good Perceptual Motor Program has children work through a sequence of experiences to develop perception and motor outcomes along with memory training.

 A number of published studies, including a meta-analysis of 180 studies, have found little support for the claims made about the programs.
-Densem, Nuthall, Bushnell et al 1989; Kavale and Mattson 1983; Kaplan, Polatajko, Wilson et al 1983 and Cummins 1991 concluded that the original basis for perceptual motor programs were flawed and not in accord with vigorous scientific research methods.
+Densem, Nuthall, Bushnell, et al 1989; Kavale and Mattson 1983; Kaplan, Polatajko, Wilson et al 1983 and Cummins 1991 concluded that the original basis for perceptual motor programs was flawed and not in accord with rigorous scientific research methods.

 Common to all of these views are therapies which involve a set of various exercises or motor activities intended to improve the childâs motor, visualömotor or related functioning.
 While these may sometimes be of benefit in improving the childâs self-confidence and performance in motor areas, there is no evidence whatsoever that they make any difference to reading, concentration or other areas of school work.
 Some children may benefit indirectly from the additional attention offered to them as a result of the intervention (placebo effect), but it has been argued that the same amount of time put into conventional remedial programs would achieve superior outcomes (Murray-Harvey 1989).

 From time to time other therapies for children with ADHD and learning disabilities are propounded.

 Some children’s problems are said to be the result of “allergies”, and treatment involves sometimes strict diets which exclude the alleged offending foods, or else the daily ingestion of homeopathic substances which are said to counter the effect of the allergens.